dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 A note on the updated Kela reimbursements file:

-A data update file despite containing reimbursement information for two additional years (2020-2021) has considerably fewer entries compared to an old file.
-This in part is due to the removal of rows with missing information (rows with missing full dates were removed).
+A data update file despite containing reimbursement information for two additional years (2020-2021) had considerably fewer entries compared to an old file.
+This in part was due to the removal of rows with missing information (rows with missing full dates were removed in data update file).

 for Kela purchases there was a separate file for each month of the year (12 files per year) for the years 2020 and 2021.
 During processing 12 files per year were aggregated into a single file per year.